nsrau/azure-docs.it-it/articles/storage/common/storage-auth-aad-rbac-portal.md

 ---
-title: Usare il portale di Azure per gestire i diritti di accesso Azure AD ai dati BLOB e di Accodamento con RBAC-archiviazione di Azure | Microsoft Docs
+title: Use the Azure portal to manage Azure AD access rights to blob and queue data with RBAC - Azure Storage | Microsoft Docs
-description: Usare il controllo degli accessi in base al ruolo (RBAC) dal portale di Azure per assegnare l'accesso a contenitori e code alle entità di sicurezza.
-Archiviazione di Azure supporta ruoli RBAC predefiniti e personalizzati per l'autenticazione tramite Azure AD.
+description: Use role-based access control (RBAC) from the Azure portal to assign access to containers and queues to security principals.
+Azure Storage supports built-in and custom RBAC roles for authentication via Azure AD.
 services: storage
 author: tamram
 ms.service: storage